WE-are-FPV/JeNo-3-3.5/README.md

 > [!NOTE]
 > Each file contains all parts.
+> All camera plates versions are included in the files.

-["extras"](https://github.com/WE-are-FPV/JeNo-3-3.5/tree/main/dxf/extras) folder will contain specific and optinal parts.
+["extras"](https://github.com/WE-are-FPV/JeNo-3-3.5/tree/main/dxf/extras) folder will contain specific and optional parts.

 ## Bill of materials